williamnguyen-activecyber/okta.github.io/_source/_posts/2017-10-11-why-are-webhooks-better-than-serverless-extensibility.md

 An older approach that’s been tested time and time again, is webhooks.
-While webhooks are not “old” by any means, they predate serverless extensibility patterns by at least 7 years.
+While webhooks are not “old” by any means, they predate serverless extensibility patterns by at least seven years.
 My buddy [Jeff Lindsay](http://progrium.com/blog/) coined the term back in 2007.

 The idea behind webhooks is simple: instead of *you* running a customer’s code